 While the church itself is quite simple, it is more famous for its tower: climbing it, you will get simply magnificent views of the nearby colleges and the Radcliffe Camera.
 Just keep in mind, the tower is extremely popular among tourists, but there is not much room on top so the numbers are limited: quite often you will be made to wait till someone climbs back down.
 In addition, there are 127 very narrow steps of spiral stairs to climb 🙂

-Yes, you finally came to the most important touristic place in Oxford: the Bodleian Library!
+Yes, you finally came to the most important tourist attraction: the Bodleian Library, one of the most instagrammable places in Oxford!
 It holds more than 11 million books, but the access to them is limited.
 The only way to see the library is via guided or self-guided tours.
 Personally, I chose a mini guided tour, and it was very nice and informative, but I regret that I didn’t opt for the extended one which includes entrance to the Radcliffe Camera.

 By the way, during the tours you will be told a lot about Harry Potter: after all, some parts of the movie were filmed there 🙂

-After walking past the Sheldonian Theater and taking a look at the Bridge of Sighs, you can finish the day with the Trinity College: it closes at 6 PM, but once you enter you can stay longer there.
+After walking past the Sheldonian Theater and taking a look at the Bridge of Sighs, you can finish the day in the gardens of the Trinity College: it closes at 6 PM, but once you enter you can stay longer there.

 Just to mention that there is no need for buses in Oxford: all sights are just next to each other!
 And the entrance prices are much lower than in London 🙂 Yes, and something else: do not forget to grab something in the pub 🙂